 This type of tour has been a challenge this year for Chile Prunes, although supported by the financing and valuable advice of ProChile, this year we have visited mostly markets that do not have a Commercial Office of ProChile which has made it more challenging to materialize the missions, but more satisfactory the results., adds María Paz Soto.

 Agustín Marín, from Onizzo, adds that they were able to know the interest of nations, such as Belarus, by small calibers without expensive.
-This country and Romania are indirectly reached with plum, usually use bridge countries like Lithuania and Poland, “so getting to the end customer is obviously a step further.
+This country and Romania are indirectly reached with prunes, usually use bridge countries like Lithuania and Poland, “so getting to the end customer is obviously a step further.
 We had the opportunity to join, in addition, with well-known customers from Lithuania and Latvia, and to know their interests and to talk about the markets.”

-In short, it sought to “make an information survey of all the countries we visited to see if they were actually buying dehydrated plums and if it gives us the business (prices and calibers) to work with them”, says Pedro Pablo Aspillaga, of Surnat.
+In short, it sought to “make an information survey of all the countries we visited to see if they were actually buying prunes and if it gives us the business (prices and calibers) to work with them”, says Pedro Pablo Aspillaga, of Surnat.
 He adds that they had the opportunity to meet several large importers, who manage the market in much of each country, managing to gather key information to understand the industry and to be able to close businesses.

 Interesting to highlight the actions in Belarus and Lithuania.
 In the first, management was coordinated with the Chamber of Commerce in Minsk, where they had a presentation from each country, and then B2B sessions in which Chilean exporters met with several companies that attended the event.